|

 their march on July 16th.
 Hunter and Franz Sigel (US) were said to be at

 Harpers Ferry and Crook's men were in Hillsboro, in Loudon County.
-Early's
+Early's cavalry was covering their retreat, guarding their

-sure the wagon train and infantry retreated safely with their supplies and
+rear from the enemy to make sure the wagon train and infantry retreated safely

-booty.
-The 22nd Virginia Infantry was also with Early's army, and was with that
+with their supplies and booty.
+The 22nd Virginia Infantry was also with Early's army, and was with that part of the wagon train

-part of the wagon train attacked at Purcellville.
-John Gilpin may have known
+attacked at Purcellville.
+John Gilpin may have known some of them, they may

-some of them, they may possibly even have been related by marriage: George W.
+possibly even have been related by marriage: George W. Karnes, Corp/Sgt, Co.
+B,

-Karnes, Corp/Sgt, Co.
-B, Jackson Co., WV, and James Baber Karnes, Pvt., Co.
-H,
+Jackson Co., WV, and James Baber Karnes, Pvt., Co.
+H, of Craig County Virginia,

-of Craig County Virginia, enlisted at Monroe County and was later to be on
+enlisted at Monroe County and was later to be on Alleghany County, Virginia

-Alleghany County, Virginia pension roll.
+pension roll.
 22nd

-cavalry brigade crossed the Potomac River at White's Ford near Leesburg into
+Potomac River at White's Ford near Leesburg into Loudon County, Virginia on the

-Loudon County, Virginia on the 14th with federal prisoners, captured small arms
+14th with federal prisoners, captured small arms and artillery, loot and ransom

-and artillery, loot and ransom money.
-The men were given two days respite in
+money.
+The men were given two days respite in Loudon and on the 16th resumed

-Loudon and on the 16th resumed their march.
-Hunter and Sigel were at Harper's
+their march.
+Hunter and Sigel were at Harper's Ferry and Crooks' Federals were

-Ferry and Crooks' Federals were at Hillsboro in Loudon County in pursuit.
+at Hillsboro in Loudon County in pursuit.

 As

-Early's army moved on in their retreat toward Snicker's Gap (Blueridge
+Early's army moved on in their retreat toward Snicker's

-Mountains), they passed through Purcellville, Loudon County, VA, where they
+Purcellville, Loudon County, VA, where they were attacked.
+The Federal army

-were attacked.
-The Federal army captured part of Early's "wagon
+captured part of Early's "wagon train"

-from Maryland.
+Maryland.
 It appears that the Federals had finally woke up and made feeble

-attempts of retaliation for Early's move on Washington and the countryside.
-Season
+attempts of retaliation for Early's move on

 Of